drissamri/beautiful-jekyll/_posts/2015-09-15-continuous-deployment-on-bluemix-with-travisci.md

 RVM is a popular Ruby Version Manager (like rbenv, chruby, etc).
 This directive tells Travis the Ruby version to use when running your test script.

 {% highlight yaml %}
-install: gem install jekyll
 script: bundle exec jekyll build
 {% endhighlight %}

-Install the Jekyll gem in the runtime and execute it to build the static website
+This will run the Jekyll build command to generate the static website.

 {% highlight yaml %}
 branches: